 Immediately prior to the COVID-19 pandemic, there was a wave of severe lung injuries and deaths associated with vaping.
-The condition, known as EVALI (E-cigarette, or Vaping, product use Associated Lung Injury), sickened more than 2,800 people and has led to nearly 70 deaths across the country.
+The condition, known as EVALI (E-cigarette, or Vaping, product use Associated Lung Injury), sickened more than 2,800 people and led to nearly 70 deaths across the country.

 Symptoms include shortness of breath, weight loss, night sweats, fatigue, gastrointestinal problems, low oxygen levels and, in severe cases, lung failure and death.
 Most cases require admission to a hospital for treatment.
+While the federal government is investigating its precise cause, it has recommended avoiding use of any vapes, especially those containing THC, the psychoactive ingredient in marijuana, and those bought through illegal channels.
 Illegal sales appear to be the root in the majority of the tested cases (although several cases have been identified in which the adulterated vaping product came from a regulated marijuana dispensary).
 More than 150 different brands of THC-containing vapes have been implicated in cases of EVALI, and the ingredient that appears to be primarily responsible is Vitamin E Acetate.
 This ingredient is generally considered safe for eating in foods such as vegetable oils, cereals, meat, fruits and vegetables, or in vitamin or skin care products.
 However, it is not safe for inhalation into the lungs.